Sphanx/Pong-Game/README.md

 # Pong-Game
-The game is for 2 players only.
+Game is for 2 players only.